 photo © Uusikaupunki

 A charming coastal town, Uusikaupunki has a proud maritime tradition and during the 19th century the sailing fleet based here was the second largest in Finland.
 This tradition can be explored in the numerous maritime themed museums, and by visiting the harbours of the old town.
-Today it boasts an excellent guest harbour, Pakkahuone, voted the best in Finland on three occasions.
-Vistors can also take cruises in the archipelago to Isokari Lighthouse and Katanpää Fort Island, or enjoy a trip on the 100 year old Gaff Schooner Joanna Saturna or the 23-metre Brigantine Mary Ann, or explore the towns history via the 4km Promenade of Cultural History.
+Vistors can also take cruises in the archipelago to Isokari Lighthouse and Katanpää Fort Island or explore the towns history via the 4km Promenade of Cultural History.
 Other highlights should include a visit to the Myllymäki Windmill Park and St. Olaf’s Church.
-Crusell Week, or Uusikaupunki Woodwind Festival, is held annually and attracts visitors from all of Finland and abroad.
+Crusell Week is held annually and attracts visitors from all of Finland and abroad.

 Uusikaupunki has also managed to preserve its old town centre, and visitors should take the opportunity to stroll around this extensive wooden house district dating from the 19th century.
 To really get to know the town’s past take a walk along the Promenade of Cultural History, a 4km meander which takes the visitor past many of the historically important sites in the town.
-A brochure can be picked up from the local tourist office which provides a map and a small description of 28 attractions along the route.
 Another point of interest is the Myllymäki Windmill Park, a hill where you can explore four historic windmills, relax in the gardens and arboretum, and let the children loose in the playground.
 There is also an old observation tower, 50m above sea level, which you can visit by borrowing the key from the Tourist Information Office.